 - You get the same result as everybody else.

+Right?
 Wrong.
 Things have changed considerably since then, and they’re not done changing.

 Naturally, Google doesn’t share its algorithm — the secret recipe that decides how websites get indexed, ranked, and suggested.
 The quality of their recommendations is a competitive advantage and is constantly fine-tuned.
 If it didn’t change, it would soon be reverse-engineered, allowing competitors to copy it and publishers to game it.
 That’s what so-called search-engine optimization (SEO) aims to do, through various techniques.

-How search engine ranking works today
+How search engine rankings work

 We know that Google’s search algorithm takes many factors into consideration.
 The results anyone gets for any particular keyword search depends on all of these factors.